imhilla/linter/README.md

 ## Features

-In this version release, DRev will check the following issues:
+In this version release, we will check the following issues:

 	- Extra/Unnecessary empty lines.
 	- Indentations (By Default and as far, for now, it will check indentations of 2).
-	- Last EoF Empty Line.
+	- Last Empty Line.
-	- Missing Closing or Opening Brackets.
+	- Space before bracket.
 ---
 ## Error List & Examples